gauravchakrabarty/gauravchakrabarty.github.io/index.md

 ## [Gaurav Chakrabarty](https://gauravchakrabarty.github.io/)
 <img src="/img/GAURAV.jpg" width="100" height="100">
 <br> Hello to the world of Geospatial Science.
 I am Gaurav.
 My interest is to work on interdisciplinary projects to answer complex real-world questions.
 I started my career as an IT specialist with a project in detecting mine fire zones in the famous Coal belt area of India, Jharia Coal Field.
-After completing my post-graduation in 2009, in subsequent years, I am applying my knowledge of Geospatial Science along with IT skills in the fields of Land Degradation, Water Quality Assessment, and Coal Mining. <be>
+After completing my post-graduation in Geoinformatics, in subsequent years, I have been applying my knowledge of Geospatial Science along with IT skills in the fields of Land Degradation, Water Quality Assessment, and Coal Mining. <be>

 ### About Me (Career Snapshot)
 * Three years and 6 months of overall experience in Software Development, Geospatial Technology, Research and Training, Content Development, writing Technical Documents and Training Materials.